rupantim/aps360/README.md

 <h3>Tutorials</h3>

-* *Tutorials 1-5 * > These tutorials cover concepts very similar to Labs 1-5 using different problems.
+* *Tutorials 1-5* > These tutorials cover concepts very similar to Labs 1-5 using different problems.

 * *Tutorial 6 Trump Tweet Generator Using a Generative RNN* > This tutorial highlighted the differences between **prediction and generative RNNs**.
 A **word-level generative RNN** took tokenized tweets from a collection of Donald Trump's tweets in 2018 and used concepts of **teacher-forcing, sampling and temperature** to generate a wide range of tweets given an input sequence.

-* *Tutorial 7 GANs and Adversarial Attacks* > This tutorial introduced

-* *Tutorial 8 Reinforcement Learning* >
+* *Tutorial 7 GANs and Adversarial Attacks* > This tutorial reused the MNIST dataset to train a **GAN** that could generate new handwritten digits.
+It also provided an insight into how difficult it is to train the discriminator and generator given the shapes of their respective training curves.
+The second part of the tutorial demonstrated the ease with which adversarial examples could be created to fool a GAN.
+By adding noise, which had been tuned using an optimizer, to an input image, a **targetted adversarial attack** was executed and resulted in the network misclassifying handwritten digits with certainties of 70-90%.